747-diego/747-diego/README.md

 - 👯 I’m looking to collaborate on NFT Marketplaces
 - 🤔 I’m looking for help with Web 3.0
 - 💬 Ask me about Crypto !!
-- 📫 How to reach me: 747-diego -> Follow me on IG.
+- 📫 How to reach me: diego@nomadengineers.io -> Email me!
 - 📲 Platforms: IG & Tik Tok (thenomad.engineer)
 - ✍🏼 Fun fact: I am a Crypto Content Creator with Nas Academy & the Metapurse Foundation